 The finance department works with Council and department managers to prepare an annual budget and a five year projection of operating and capital expenditures for review and approval by council.
-A copy of the Annual budget can be found here.
+A copy of the Annual Financial Plan can be found here.

-The finance department has the responsibility for billing and collecting property taxes, administering the BC Home Owner Grant Program and the BC Property Tax Deferment Program, as well as the Annual Tax Sale.
+The finance department has the responsibility for billing and collecting property taxes, administering the BC Property Tax Deferment Program, as well as the Annual Tax Sale.

 Water, Sewer and Garbage statements (utility bills) are mailed semi-annually for all utility accounts.
 Semi-annual payments are due in full by the last working day of April and October.

 Seniors (65 and over in the current year) are eligible for a 40% discount on utilities for their residence, if payment is received in full by the utility due date.
 A 5% penalty will be applied to all overdue accounts.

 Any unpaid utility amounts are transferred to the associated property tax account, as taxes in arrears, on December 31 of each year.